pilarnavarro/koster_data_management/README.md

 ## Installation
-I you want to fully use our system (Binder has computing limitations) you will need to download this repository in you local computer or server.
+If you want to fully use our system (Binder has computing limitations), you will need to download this repository on your local computer or server.

 ### Requirements
 * [Python 3.7+](https://www.python.org/)